124938/learning-spark/core-api-features/src/main/scala/_4_advance/README.md

   * Determine number of tasks for card count by suit : As key is dense....
     * There are only 4 suits in millions of records
     * So, number of tasks in stage 2 can be set to 1

+* **Find out number of output files generated after executing JOB**
+  * Default value for number of output files are inherited from number of task executed in last stage of JOB
+  * Few files may have output data and few files may be empty.
+Reason being while shuffling, data will be grouped and partition by key based on formula `mod(hash(key), numTasks)`

 * _**Note:**_
   * Each executor is nothing but an individual JVM instance launched on worker node